 \section{Abstract}

-While federated learning (FL) promises to preserve privacy in distributed training of deep learning models, recent work in the image and NLP domains showed that training updates leak private data of participating clients.
-At the same time, most high-stakes applications of FL (e.g., legal and financial) use tabular data.
-Compared to the NLP and image domains, reconstruction of tabular data poses several unique challenges: (i) categorical features introduce a significantly more difficult mixed discrete-continuous optimization problem, (ii) the mix of categorical and continuous features causes high variance in the final reconstructions, and (iii) structured data makes it difficult for the adversary to judge reconstruction quality.
-In this work, we tackle these challenges and propose the first comprehensive reconstruction attack on tabular data, called \OurMethod{}. \OurMethod{} is based on three key ingredients: (i) a softmax structural prior, implicitly converting the mixed discrete-continuous optimization problem into an easier fully continuous one, (ii) a way to reduce the variance of our reconstructions through a pooled ensembling scheme exploiting the structure of tabular data, and (iii) an entropy measure which can successfully assess reconstruction quality.
-Our experimental evaluation demonstrates the effectiveness of \OurMethod{}, reaching a state-of-the-art on four popular tabular datasets.
-For instance, on the Adult dataset, we improve attack accuracy by 10\% compared to the baseline on the practically relevant batch size of 32 and further obtain non-trivial reconstructions for batch sizes as large as 128.
-Our findings are important as they show that performing FL on tabular data, which often poses high privacy risks, is highly vulnerable.
+While federated learning (FL) promises to preserve privacy, recent works in the image and text domains have shown that training updates leak private client data.
+However, most high-stakes applications of FL (\eg in healthcare and finance) use tabular data, where the risk of data leakage has not yet been explored.
+A successful attack for tabular data must address two key challenges unique to the domain: (i) obtaining a solution to a high-variance mixed discrete-continuous optimization problem, and (ii) enabling human assessment of the reconstruction as unlike for image and text data, direct human inspection is not possible.
+In this work we address these challenges and propose \OurMethod{}, the first comprehensive reconstruction attack on tabular data. \OurMethod{} is based on two key contributions: (i) a method which leverages a softmax relaxation and pooled ensembling to solve the optimization problem, and (ii) an entropy-based uncertainty quantification scheme to enable human assessment.
+We evaluate \OurMethod{} on four tabular datasets for both FedSGD and FedAvg training protocols, and show that it successfully breaks several settings previously deemed safe.
+For instance, we extract large subsets of private data at $>90\%$ accuracy even at the large batch size of $128$.
+Our findings demonstrate that current high-stakes tabular FL is excessively vulnerable to leakage attacks.